 - Social withdrawal

-- Avoidance of previously tolerable environments
+- Avoidance of places that used to feel tolerable

 Understanding the Causes of Burnout